Trangth97/FarmVigil-Documentations/docs/source/Option/option.rst

 .. |delete_option| image:: ../icon/delete_user.png

-Click |delete_option| icon để xóa options trừ những options mặc định của hệ thống và options đã được sử dụng trong bất kỳ survey nào.
+Click |delete_option| icon to clear options except for the system default options and options that were used in any survey.